Icinga/icinga2/doc/3-monitoring-basics.md

 loop cycle, like `port`, `vlan`, `address` and `qos` for the `0` interface.

-By defining a default value for the custom attribute `qos` in the `vars` dictionary before adding the `config` dictionary we''ll ensure that this attribute is always defined.
+By defining a default value for the custom attribute `qos` in the `vars` dictionary before adding the `config` dictionary we'll ensure that this attribute is always defined.

 After `vars` is fully populated, all object attributes can be set.
 For strings, you can use string concatention with the `+` operator.